krunaltanna/Krunal-Projects/README.md

 # Krunal-Projects
-Please find all my Python and Machine Learning projects here
+Please find all my Python, Machine Learning and Deep Learning Projects here

 All the Projects are done by myself.
 I have used references from different Kaggle and Github projects